in-der-kothe/exactly-once-semantics/README.md

 * start the system as you should be already familar with and configure the broken connection ;-)
 * run the provided python script
-* you should see in the docker output, that the controller now get's an idempotence key.
+* you should see in the docker output that the controller now gets an idempotence key.

 Check the controller implementation.
 You will see that it just logs a received idempotence key from the request.
 The python script will send distinct idempotence keys for distinct transactions.
 But in case of a retry, it will send the same idempotence key again.